mlowen/CommonMark.Editor/README.md

 * **text** *(default: empty string)* - This will set the initial text in the editor.
 * **header** *(default: true)* - When set to false the border around the top of the tabs and the tabs background is set to be transparent.
 * **save** *(default: false)* - When set to true the editor will now display a save and revert changes button below the text area and preview.
 The editor will only update the value returned by the `text()` method and trigger a change event when the save button is clicked.
 Revert will take remove any pending changes and reset what is currently being edited to the value of the `text()` method.
+* **inline** *(default: false)* - When set to true it will display the html content of the editor in a non-editable state, the tabs will be hidden, the header will contain a button which when clicked will enable the editing of the content.
+* **title** *(default: empty string)* - This will set the text in the header of the editor when `inline` is enabled and the tabs are not visible.

 ### Editor API